 The novel shows the interactions between Indians and the Brits and their ensuing racial problems.
 The British enjoy their Indian experience and their presence makes upper class Indian life more vibrant.
 The novel juxtaposes sublime and ridiculous moments of royal natives as well as the British who came to India.

-*This novel is to be published by Penguin Books India in 2012.
+*This novel has been published by Penguin Books India in December 2012.